 Fat injections are performed either under a local anaesthetic with sedation or under a general anaesthetic, dependent on the area to be treated and volume of fat that is required.
 The length of the operation again depends on the area to be treated and the amount of fat to be injected.
 You will be admitted on the day of your surgery and you can usually go home the same day.

-The fat is harvested from either your thighs or your tummy through liposuction.
+The fat is harvested from either your thighs, tummy or anywhere else where there is excess, through liposuction.
 This fat is then specially prepared prior to injecting it into the area to be treated.

 On discharge, you may shower as the dressings that are applied are shower resistant.
 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks and until fully recovered.
 It is usual to have some bruising and swelling initially which settles over time.